It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 What is a lifetime mortgage?

-A lifetime mortgage is a loan secured on a main residence designed for those over the age of 55 that own or are looking to purchase a property valued over £70,000.
+A lifetime mortgage can be used to buy a new home after unlocking equity.
 With a lifetime mortgage, you’ll retain full ownership of your home, and they are available on both freehold and leasehold properties.

 A lifetime mortgage can be used for: